Pelado-Mat/HotPlateController/README.md

 This Tiny Reflow Controller hardware and firmware are released under the [Creative Commons Share Alike v3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
 You are free to take this piece of code, use it and modify it.
 All we ask is attribution including the supporting libraries used in this firmware.

-## Others
-This firmware has also been tested on an E-Tinkers' [ATtiny3217 Dev Board](https://github.com/e-tinkers/attiny3217) running on [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore).

-Further detail description on how to build the solder reflow hot-plate can be found at [e-tinkers.com](https://www.e-tinkers.com/2021/07/converting-uyue-preheater-into-a-solder-reflow-hot-plate/).